 As discussed in Chapter 2, there is a strong consensus among scholars in the literature that the sustainability of microfinance institutions and a firm in general is highly influenced by its institution's environment, both informal and formal.
 The findings of this study with regard to the important role of the institution's environment on the sustainability of microfinance institutions fitted well with the findings of previous scholars.
-However, using an embedded case study approach, this study not only reveals that both informal and formal institutions evidently influenced the sustainability of the LPDs, but also finds that in Bali there is a close relationship between those two kinds of institutions.
-It is evident that informal institutions have significant influences on the formal institutions in Bali.
+However, using an embedded case study approach, this study not only reveals that both informal and formal institutions evidently influenced the sustainability of the LPDs, but also finds that in Bali there is a close relationship between those two kinds of institutions in Bali.
 Specifically, the local government regulations related to the LPDs are rooted to the culture, social values, and norms of the Balinese.
 This is the key success factor of the effectiveness and appropriateness of local government regulations related to the LPDs in Bali.
 As argued by the World Bank (2002), an inadequate attention on the norms and culture (informal institution) of a society is likely to result in formal institutions not delivering the desired outcomes.